SAMPLE by

 So that works this way:

-- ClickHouse does partition pruning based on
+1. ClickHouse does partition pruning based on WHERE conditions.

-conditions. - For every partition, it picks a columns ranges (aka ‘marks’ / ‘granulas’) based on primary key conditions.
+2. For every partition, it picks a columns ranges (aka ‘marks’ / ‘granulas’) based on primary key conditions.

-(N>1) if first estimates how many rows are inside the range we need to read and based on that convert it to 3a case (calculate k based on number of rows in ranges and desired number of rows) - on the data returned by those other conditions are applied (so here the number of rows can be decreased here)
+3. Here the sampling logic is applied: a) in case of SAMPLE k (k in 0..1 range) it adds conditions WHERE sample_key < k * max_int_of_sample_key_type b) in case of SAMPLE k OFFSET m it adds conditions WHERE sample_key BETWEEN m * max_int_of_sample_key_type AND (m + k) * max_int_of_sample_key_typec) in case of SAMPLE N (N>1) if first estimates how many rows are inside the range we need to read and based on that convert it to 3a case (calculate k based on number of rows in ranges and desired number of rows)

 SAMPLE by